 Then I looked into what everyone is doing nowadays, which is setting up an online business such as eCommerce or drop shipping.
 This market is huge because online shopping has become so common nowadays.
 I like this concept because it has something tangible to offer to people.

 However, when I realized the amount of planning work involved, such as product sourcing and shipping, I knew it was too much to handle while juggling with a day job.
 I wanted something less complex, easier to start and still relevant to consumer trends.
 That’s when I encounter affiliate marketing.

 It’s an income model that pays sales commissions for referring new customers to a merchant site.
 You don’t need to own a product or handle shipping.
 You just need to focus on getting constant referrals through blogging or videos.

 The beauty of this system is that good content such as product reviews or engaging videos stay on the web for a long time.
 That means a content that was published a year or two ago can still passively generate income, so long as the information is relevant to the consumers.

-Many companies are now leveraging from affiliate programs to spread their branding because personal recommendation is known to have a strong influence in the consumer’s purchasing decision online.
-In other words, a regular person who is always sharing positive and valuable things about a particular product or service, is more likely to relate and convert a group of audience into buyers.
+Many companies are now leveraging from affiliate programs to spread their branding because the personal recommendation is known to have a strong influence on the consumer’s purchasing decision online.
+In other words, a regular person who is always sharing positive and valuable things about a particular product or service is more likely to relate and convert a group of the audience into buyers.

 From a couple of visitors, my online traffic grew to hundreds per day.
 When I make my first $8 online, I knew there was no turning back.
 Months later, when I started earning commissions on a regular basis (as shown below), I could almost taste the ‘sweetness’ of having a passive income.